 It’s hard to picture the ‘80s fashion scene without conjuring up an image of Madonna (aka, the decade’s leading lady) wearing acid wash jeans.
 But, what you might not have known is the style actually originated in California back in the ‘60s, when surfers’ jeans would become faded as they were exposed to the sun and saltwater.
-While the acid wash denim trend likely hasn’t been on your mind (or hanging in your closet) in recent years, that’s about to change — both luxury and contemporary labels alike are helping to put the style back on the map.
+And while the acid wash denim trend likely hasn’t been on your mind (or hanging in your closet) in recent years, that’s about to change — for the last few seasons, both luxury and contemporary labels alike have been putting the style back on the map.

 One brand pushing the envelope on the acid wash re-emergence is Sea New York.
 “I’m drawn to things that are nostalgic, but in designing the collection, I’m looking to push that feeling forward,” Monica Paolini, Creative Director and Co-Founder of the brand, tells TZR.
 “The washing technique softens both the texture and color we’re using in the pieces so they feel approachable and easy for every day.”
-In the brand’s collection, Paolini says you see the acid wash effect on silhouettes that incorporate more ladylike details such as cascading ruffles or puff sleeves — as seen on its Maura Jumpsuit and Dax Dress.
+Within her line, Paolini says you see the acid wash effect on more ladylike silhouettes such as paperbag waist shorts (see the Birdie Shorts) or swingy skirts (the Birdie Skirt).
 “I’m hoping the combination feels fresh and less familiar,” she adds.

-Then there’s MOTHER Denim, another contemporary label ushering in new elevated acid wash pieces, like it’s The Fly Away Ruffle Jacket and The Ruffle Mini Skirt.
+Then there’s MOTHER Denim, another contemporary label ushering in new elevated acid wash items, like its Pocket Bruiser Jacket and Curbside Ankle Dart Jeans.
 According to Tim Kaeding, Creative Director and Co-Founder of the Los Angeles-based label, the return of the acid wash trend is partly due to the fashion industry’s overall fascination with the ‘90s (yet another decade when acid wash had a moment).
 “People are wanting to have fun with the way they dress again and experimenting with washes is a great way to do that,” he explains.

 As far as styling the denim today goes, Kaeding says, “I would pair acid wash pieces with a crisp white tee allowing for the wash to be the stand out of an outfit.”
 On top of that, as of late, street style stars are giving a lesson on how to make acid wash denim feel especially modern.